Helen O’Byrne – National Councillor

 While navigating the considerable challenges of family, business and Guild responsibilities she proved herself as a great asset to our Guild family.
 I am also especially impressed by her championing of women in ownership, women wishing to become office holders or Board Members and young pharmacists seeking ownership.
 I hope she can continue the great work she has been doing.

 Trent Twomey – Senior National Vice President, Pharmacy Guild of Australia

 “Catherine Bronger was the Vice President when I was President of NAPSA.
 Her organisational ability as Vice President was outstanding!
-We are in constant contact around corporate finance issues in our respective businesses and learning off one another.
-I look forward to working with her once she becomes National Councillor as there is a role for her in the negotiation of the next agreement.”
+We are in constant contact around corporate finance issues in our respective businesses and learning off one another.”

 “I have had the pleasure of working with Catherine on the UTS pharmacy school academic advisor group where her input has been outstanding.
 She has, time and time again, proven that she has the business experience, the strategic thinking and the appreciation of pharmacy history, to be a leader in the profession.
 Catherine has been in the unique position to have lived and breathed community pharmacy her whole life.
 That experience has been both in the operation of pharmacies and the politics of health.

 I will never forget the hugely successful student rally that Catherine organised when Roger Corbett, of Woolworths, was attempting to get ownership of pharmacies.
 Hundreds of students in white coats and posters following Roger Corbett around Sydney was a very important part of that successful 2005 campaign.